PovertyAction/github-training/GitHub User Guide.md

 ### GitHub Help and Training

 GitHub has a very large user community and extensive training materials.
-They offer free monthly trainings, with Q&A: see http://training.github.com/.
-The help section of the website is also quite extensive - https://help.github.com/.
+They offer free [monthly trainings] (http://training.github.com/), with Q&A directly following.
+The [help](https://help.github.com/) section of the website is also quite extensive.
 A great way to learn is to simply follow one of the thousands of public repositories on GitHub.
 You can "follow" a specific user on the site or "watch" a project, allowing you to see updates to the project in your dashboard.
+IPA has collected a wealth of additional Git and GitHub resources, which you can find [here](https://github.com/PovertyAction/github-training/blob/master/External%20resources.md)

 ![Watch a repository](/img/watch_button.png)

-### Issues
+### Issues and In-Line Notes

-Issues are suggested improvements, tasks or questions related to the repository.
+Issues are suggested improvements, tasks or questions related to a repository and/or the files found within it.
 Issues can be created by anyone (for public repositories), and are moderated by repository collaborators.
-Each issue contains its own [discussion forum, can be labeled and assigned to a user.
+Each issue contains its own discussion forum, can be labeled and assigned to a user.
+Click the 'Issues' tab on the right of any repository and then 'New Isssue' to start working with issues.

 ### Private vs. Public Repositories

 The default option is for a repository to be public when it is created.
 Outside users can access the original code (e.g. by forking the repository) but could not modify it without making changes and having their pull request accepted by the repository's collaborators.
 Private repositories, whose code/files cannot be viewed unless a user is expressly invited, are available under all paid GitHub accounts.
+See [here](https://github.com/pricing) for GitHub's pricing plans.